tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 ## Pricing

+📝 This information is for remote offerings.

 | Type       | Individual | Company  |
 | ---------- | ---------- | -------- |
 | Early Bird | 2970 USD   | 3780 USD |
 | Standard   | 3300 USD   | 4200 USD |

 All prices are per seat.
+Including tax.

 - Early Bird: We offer a 10% discount if registration is made 60 days before the first day of the class.
 - Individual vs Company: We price the class differently depending on whether it is paid by your employer or yourself.